CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

 While the interactive Python interpreter is useful for occasional and instructional use, the majority of work with Python will be done by creating and running scripts.
 A Python script is a set of instructions written in a language that the Python interpreter understands.
-The script is written in a text editor or IDE, and then run against the Python interpreter.
+The script is written in a text editor and run against the Python interpreter.

 1. First make sure that your terminal still shows the prepended project name `(pythonenv)`.
 If it does not, then change to your lab working directory and activate the Python virtual environment you created earlier in this